top of page

 3. In Illinois, you can request to have the GAL (court appointed attorney) waived in a co-parent adoption as of 2021, which should lower your fee by about $375.

 2. Petition for Adoption: The paperwork paperworks.
 In Illinois, both parents file a petition together for adoption with the court.
 This includes providing information about themselves, their relationship with the child, and their ability to provide for the child's needs.
-Stupid, because obviously you are providing for their needs, but I digress.
+Stupid, because obviously you are already providing for their needs, but I digress.

 1. You will likely be asked for documentation for proof of your income, marriage certificate (if applicable), employment and demographic information.